metal-stack/docs/docs/src/cisos/security/principles.md

 ### RBAC

+!!! info

     As of now metal-stack does not implement fine-grained Role-Based Access Control (RBAC) within the `metal-api` but this is worked on in [MEP-4](../../developers/proposals/MEP4/README.md).

 As described in our [User Management](../../concepts/user-management.md) concept the [metal-api](https://github.com/metal-stack/metal-api) currently offers three different user roles for authorization: